France sends advisers to Nigeria border to coordinate Boko Haram fight

 “This is a message to the international community and the biggest countries.
 Do your work!
 Stop giving lessons and take action!”
 Hollande said.

-“In Africa, we have to help the Africans a lot more to fight terrorism, because if we do not then other countries will be destabilized,” he warned.

-Additional reporting by David Lewis in Dakar; Editing by Daniel Flynn and Angus MacSwan
+“In Africa, we have to help the Africans a lot more to fight terrorism, because if we do not then other countries will be destabilised,” he warned.
+(Additional reporting by David Lewis in Dakar; Editing by Daniel Flynn and Angus MacSwan)